Publishing an Add-on

 Create Add-on Project

-You can create your new Jmix add-on project through the Jmix Studio Project wizard.
-The template to select is "Single Module Add-on".
+You can create your new Jmix add-on project through the Jmix Studio Project wizard using the Add-On template.

 To interact well with the GitHub Actions workflows we will see later, you should change the repository settings for publishing add-on artifacts to GitHub Packages: